terumi-project/Terumi/README.md

 # FULL DISCLAIMER
 **TERUMI IS CURRENTLY PRE-ALPHA.
 THIS MEANS THAT I RESERVE THE EXCLUSIVE RIGHT TO ABSOLUTELY DESTROY ALL COMPATIBILITY DURING THE PROCESS OF MAKING TERUMI, AND YOU ARE ENTITLED TO ABSOLUTELY NO GUARENTEES.**

+# This Branch
+This branch is `terumi-rewrite`.
+This is the rewrite of the compiler, written in pure Terumi.
+However, the compiler used is the C# compiler (with minor modifications, as can be seen in this branch).
+This means that the resulting code will not perfectly model the ideas Terumi has in mind, however, it'll be a start.
+With a compiler written in Terumi, the compiler can begin to be boostrapped to itself once it makes significant progress.

 # Terumi [![Discord Server](https://img.shields.io/discord/652702761665691658?label=Discord&style=flat-square)](https://discord.gg/NpDXYev)
 ```
 main()